-- 11.(1) The Committee of the First Nation is established to provide Council with advice and recommendations in order to support Council's decision-making process respecting the financial administration of the First Nation. - (2) The Council must appoint not less than three (3) members of the Committee, a majority of whom must have financial competency and all of whom must be independent. - (3) For purposes of this section, an individual is considered to be independent if the individual does not have a direct or indirect financial relationship with the First Nation government that could, in the opinion of Council, reasonably interfere with the exercise of independent judgment as a member of the Committee. - (4) The Council must establish policies and procedures - (a) setting criteria to determine if an individual is eligible to be a member of the Committee and is independent, - (b) requiring confirmation, before appointment, that each potential member of the Committee is eligible to be a member and is independent, and - (c) requiring each member of the Committee annually to sign a statement confirming that the member continues to meet the criteria referred to in paragraph (a). - (5) If the Committee consists of - (a) three (3) members, at least one (1) of the Committee members must be a councillor, and - (b) four (4) or more members, at least two (2) of the Committee members must be councillors.
+11.(1) The Committee of the Squiala First Nation is established to provide Council with advice and recommendations in order to support Council's decision-making process respecting the financial administration of the Squiala First Nation.

+(2) The Council must appoint not less than three (3) members of the Committee, a majority of whom must have financial competency and all of whom must be independent.

+(3) For purposes of this section, an individual is considered to be independent if the individual does not have a direct or indirect financial relationship with the Squiala First Nation government that could, in the opinion of Council, reasonably interfere with the exercise of independent judgment as a member of the Committee.

+(4) The Council must establish policies and procedures

+(a) setting criteria to determine if an individual is eligible to be a member of the Committee and is independent,

+(b) requiring confirmation, before appointment, that each potential member of the Committee is eligible to be a member and is independent, and

+(c) requiring each member of the Committee annually to sign a statement confirming that the member continues to meet the criteria referred to in paragraph (a).

+(5) The Committee must consist of

+(a) subject to subsection (6), at least one (1) of the Committee members must be a councillor, and

+(b) at least one (1) of the Committee members must be a member who is not a councillor.

+(6) If there are five (5) or more councillors, at least two (2) of the Committee members must be Councillors.

-- (6) Subject to subsection (7), the Committee members must be appointed to hold office for staggered terms of not less than thirty six (36) consecutive months. - (7) A Committee member may be removed from office by the Council if - (a) the member misses three (3) consecutively scheduled meetings of the Committee, or - (b) the chair of the Committee recommends removal. - (8) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.
+(7) Subject to subsection (8), the Committee members must be appointed to hold office for staggered terms of not less than thirty-six (36) consecutive months.

+(8) A Committee member may be removed from office by the Council if

+(a) the member misses three (3) consecutively scheduled meetings of the Committee without the permission of the chairperson, or

+(b) a majority of the members of the Committee recommends removal.

+(9) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.

-Chair and Vice-chair
+Chairperson and Vice-Chairperson

-- 12. (1) The Council must appoint a chair and a vice-chair of the Committee, one of whom must be a councillor. - (2) If Council appoints a non-councillor as chair of the Committee, - (a) Council must send to the chair notices and agendas of all Council meetings, - (b) on request of the chair, Council must provide the chair with any materials or information provided to Council respecting matters before it, and - (c) the chair may attend and speak at Council meetings.
+12. (1) The Council must appoint a chairperson and a vice-chairperson of the Committee, one of whom must be a councillor.

+(2) If Council appoints a non-councillor as chairperson of the Committee,

+(a) Council must send to the chairperson notices and agendas of all Council meetings,

+(b) on request of the chairperson, Council must provide the chairperson with any materials or information provided to Council respecting matters before it, and

+(c) the chairperson may attend and speak at Council meetings regarding those matters.